shakik19/football-analytics-elt-pipeline/README.md

 ### Infrastructure Setup

-Terraform is used to manage the creation and destruction of resources.
-The main resources are Astronomer workspace, cluster, deployment for production setup and general cloud resources like Cloud Storage Bucket and BigQuery datasets.
+Terraform is used to provision all the cloud resources.
+Astronomer deployment, Google Cloud Storage and Google BigQuery.
 Refer to the [infrastructure directory](./infrastructure) for details.

 ### Extract